lightstep/lightstep-overlay/README.md

 npm install --save lightstep-overlay
 ```

-The overlay script will be located in `node_modules/dist/lightstep-overlay.js`.
+The overlay script will be located in `node_modules/dist/lightstep-overlay.min.js`.
 Include the script in your HTML via whatever mechanism works best for your web application.

+#### Using as a module

+The source is compiled down to ES5 code in unbundled form into the `lib` directory.
+The `package.json` main entry-point uses this code.